Palace of Versailles: Royal Chapel

 The Royal Chapel of Versailles is located at the southern end of the north wing.
 The building stands 40 m high, and measures 42 m long and 24 m wide.
 The chapel is rectangular with a semicircular apse, combining traditional, Gothic royal French church architecture with the French Baroque style of Versailles.
 The ceiling of the chapel is constituted by an unbroken vault, divided into three frescos by Antoine Coypel, Charles de La Fosse, and Jean Jouvenet.
 The palette of motifs beneath the frescoes glorify the deeds of Louis IX, and include images of David, Constantine, Charlemagne, and Louis IX, fleur de lis, and Louis XIV's monogram.
 The organ of the chapel was built by Robert Clicquot and Julien Tribuot in 1709–1710.

-Louis XIV commissioned the chapel, its sixth, from Mansart and Le Brun in 1683–84.
+Louis XIV commissioned the chapel, its sixth, from Hardouin-Mansart and Le Brun in 1683–84.
 It was the last building constructed at Versailles during Louis XIV's reign.
 Construction was delayed until 1699, however, and it was not completed until 1710.
 The only major modification to the chapel since its completion was the removal of a lantern from its roof in 1765.
 A full restoration of the chapel began in late 2017 and lasted into early 2021.

 Royal Opera

-The Royal Opera of Versailles was originally commissioned by Louis XIV in 1682 and was to be built at the end of the North Wing with a design by Mansart and Vigarani.
+The Royal Opera of Versailles was originally commissioned by Louis XIV in 1682 and was to be built at the end of the North Wing with a design by Hardouin-Mansart and Carlo Vigarani.
 However, due to the expense of the King's continental wars, the project was put aside.
 The idea was revived by Louis XV with a new design by Ange-Jacques Gabriel in 1748, but this was also temporarily put aside.
-The project was revived and rushed ahead for the planned celebration of the marriage of the Dauphin, the future Louis XVI, and Marie-Antoinette.
+The project was revived and rushed ahead for the planned celebration of the marriage of the Dauphin, the future Louis XVI, and Marie Antoinette.
 For economy and speed, the new opera was built almost entirely of wood, which also gave it very high quality acoustics.
 The wood was painted to resemble marble, and the ceiling was decorated with a painting of the Apollo, the god of the arts, preparing crowns for illustrious artists, by Louis Jean-Jacques Durameau.
 The sculptor Augustin Pajou added statuary and reliefs to complete the decoration.
 The new Opera was inaugurated on 16 May 1770, as part of the celebration of the royal wedding.

 In October 1789, early in the French Revolution, the last banquet for the royal guardsmen was hosted by the King in the opera, before he departed for Paris.
-Following the Franco-German War in 1871 and then the Paris Commune until 1875, the French National Assembly met in the opera, until the proclamation of the Third French Republic and the return of the government to Paris.
+Following the Franco-German War in 1871 and then the Paris Commune until 1875, the French National Assembly met in the opera, until the proclamation of the French Third Republic and the return of the government to Paris.